 1. Compare reviews

 If a driving school in Woking is as good as it says it is, it should have customer testimonials to support that.
-Don’t just rely on reviews that the school posts on their website - instead, head to independent review sites like Trustpilot, where you’ll see the bad alongside the good.
+Don’t just rely on reviews that the school posts on their website - instead, head to independent review sites.

 2. Beware of terms and conditions

 You want to know exactly what to expect when you splash out on a driving lesson package.
 However, some driving schools in Woking have policies you might not expect, like driving lessons expiring if you don’t use them up a short time after you purchase them.
 Make sure you read the terms and conditions carefully so you don’t get caught by surprise.

 Nobody expects to need a new driving instructor, but it’s important to check that you’d be able to switch instructors if the need arose.
 Many driving schools in Woking don’t state on their websites what their policies are when it comes to changing driving instructors.

 Why wait weeks for your first driving lesson if you don’t have to?
 Some driving schools in Woking don’t advertise their waiting times, so make sure you enquire before booking your driving lessons.
 In an ideal world, you’d get started as soon as possible!